Spring Brook Twp. man charged with sexual assault

 She drove herself home, told her mother what happened and went to the hospital.

-When authorities again spoke with the victim, Strein's words upset her because she couldn't remember exactly what happened except for what she'd already described.
-She did not consent to any of the activity Strein described, she told officers.
+When authorities again spoke with the victim, Strein's words upset her because she couldn't remember exactly what happened beyond what she'd already described.
+She did not consent to any activity Strein described, she said.

 Earlier this month, a lab report indicated Strein's DNA was discovered on a vaginal swab of the victim.